 The Washington State Department of Ecology, Washington Department of Fish & Wildlife, the Suquamish Tribe and Kitsap County are partnering in this project to help restore tidal processes in the Harper Estuary.
 The decision has been made to keep Olympiad Drive open for thoroughfare.
 Kitsap County has begun design of a large bridge to span the estuary.

-Question and Answer Fact Sheet:
+Question and Answer Fact Sheet

-Click Here for Question and Answer Fact Sheet
+Click Here for Q/A Fact Sheet

 For up-to-date information about the project and meeting notifications, subscribe to email or text notifications by clicking the link below.